Why we don’t like open conversations around sexual harassment

 Sexism is an example of an unconscious bias that we don’t always see clearly.
 3Plus can help your company see the unclear with our workshop on Managing Unconscious Bias.

 Why HR won’t respond

-I held a highly successful workshop in Brussels on May 29th.
+I held a highly successful workshop in Brussels in May.
 I invited the HR Directors of every company where I have coached women who had experienced sexism or sexual harassment in their companies.
+The gender split was 60:40 women to men.
 The response was zero to minimal.

 So what does this mean?

 - My invitation went to spam.
 Always a possibility.

 - They don’t like me.
 Ditto? …Naah!

 - They feel uncomfortable talking about it – I get it.
 Difficult conversations are never easy, particularly when it is around the imbalance and then abuse of power.